christinametalouli/MultiagentResearchAssistant/README.md

 ## 💡 Example Use Case

 A user submits a topic like *“The Future of Ethical AI”*.
-The system creates a research-backed outline, writes well-structured chapters with citations, edits and formats the content into HTML, and emails the final article—ready for publication or internal review.
+The system creates a research-backed outline, writes well-structured chapters with citations, edits and formats the content into HTML, and emails the final article, ready for publication or internal review.

 ---